Uncategorized|

 Once your child’s interest is known, the next step is to find peers with similar interests.

-If your child is unable identify which peers have common interests, ask the teacher for assistance.
+If your child is unable to identify peers who share common interests, ask the teacher for assistance.
 A conversation with the teacher is all that is needed.
-You might explain to the teacher that your child really likes dinosaurs and ask if any other students share that interest.
-If there is not another student who shares that interest area, ask the teacher what the other students like or play with.
+You might explain to the teacher that your child is really interested in dinosaurs and ask if any other students share that interest.
+If there is no other student who shares that interest area, ask the teacher what the other students like or play with.
 You can explore those areas with your child.

 Tip 3: Engaging Peers

-Once you have identified peers that share a common interest, encourage your child to play with these peers.
+Once you have identified peers who share a common interest, encourage your child to play with them.
 Your child may feel comfortable enough to seek out that peer and ask them to play dinosaurs.
 But many young children have not yet developed the confidence to do this.

-To help, give your child a special toy or book related to the interest to share with their peers.
-If sharing is a challenge for your child, have them bring in duplicates.
-For example, have them bring in two T-Rex figures, instead of one.
+To help, give your child a special toy or book related to their interest to share with their peers.
+If sharing is a challenge for your child, have them bring in duplicates of their items.
+For example, have them bring in two T. rex figures instead of one.
 Even a child who hasn’t expressed interest in that area may want to engage with your child because there is something new and different.

 Your child may still prefer to play next to a peer, instead of interacting with them.
 This is a very common developmental stage for very young children and toddlers!
-Some children may be able to engage in interactive and imaginative play, while others may not have developed this skill yet.
+Some children may be able to engage in interactive and imaginative play, while others may not have yet developed this skill.

-You can encourage your child to play next to another.
+You can encourage your child to play next to another child.
 It is important to meet the child where they are.
 Don’t force interaction, as this may lead to a meltdown.
-Allow your child to become comfortable with the peer and activity before intervening.
+Allow your child to become comfortable with the peer and the activity before intervening.

 Tip 4: Promoting Playtime